 Exploring Malta can be a wonderful experience.
-However, finding the right place to live demands a more serious approach – from trying out different locations to finding out about the local infrastructure and amenities, to researching the local property market and talking to other expats living in the area to get their opinion.
+However, searching out the best places to live in Malta demands a more serious approach – from trying out different locations to finding out about the local infrastructure and amenities to researching the local property market and talking to other expats living in the area to get their opinion.

-Malta is one of those countries where the traditional and the contemporary live side by side.
-There is definitely a more modern feel in the north than the south.
+Malta is one of those countries where the traditional and the contemporary are side by side.
+There is definitely a more modern feel in the north than in the south.

 The northern part of the island is more urban and populated, while many southern parts have a distinctly rural feel to them.

-With the majority of the population living in the northern region, the quietness and rural tranquility of the south can be really welcoming for those seeking peace and calm.
+With the majority of the population living in the northern region, the quietness and rural tranquillity of the south can be really welcoming for those seeking peace and calm.

-There are many locations in Malta already favoured by expats; you should have little problem finding what suits you best, be it a lively colourful city, a marvellous beach destination, or a truly quiet and peaceful old little fishing village.
+There are many locations in Malta already favored by expats; you should have little problem finding what suits you best, be it a lively, colorful city, a marvelous beach destination, or a truly quiet and peaceful old little fishing village.

 The Auberges, the former residences of the knights of St John, are probably the most visited buildings in Valletta.

-Many of them now house museums or government departments and have lovely traditional wooden balconies, a characteristic feature of Vallettan architecture.
+Many of them now house museums or government departments and have lovely traditional wooden balconies, a characteristic feature of Valletta architecture.

 A property’s proximity to the seafront has a great impact on its price.

-Keep in mind that Grand Harbour and the areas around it are very much favoured by tourists and young people, so if you’re looking for a quieter place to retire abroad, it is worth looking elsewhere.
+Keep in mind that tourists and young people greatly favor Grand Harbour and the areas around it, so if you’re looking for a quieter place to retire abroad, it is worth looking elsewhere.

 There are museums and plenty of entertainment options there.

-There is a regular ferry from Valletta going both to the north and south of the Grand Harbour.
-Ferries are pretty reliable, frequent and a fun form of public transit in Malta.
+A regular ferry from Valletta goes both to the north and south of the Grand Harbour.
+Ferries are pretty reliable, frequent, and a fun form of public transit in Malta.

-West of St. Julian’s, lying inland, is a little town of Swieqi.
-It is a quiet residential area just 15 minutes by bus from Sliema and within a walking distance of Paceville and St. Julian’s.
+Lying inland, West of St. Julian’s, is the little town of Swieqi.
+It is a quiet residential area just 15 minutes by bus from Sliema and within walking distance of Paceville and St. Julian’s.

 To the north of Swieqi lies the coastal town of Pembroke.
-It is conveniently close to Paceville, too, giving the residents of Pembroke the opportunity to enjoy the facilities of both neighbouring towns.
+It is conveniently close to Paceville, too, allowing the residents of Pembroke to enjoy the facilities of both neighboring towns.

-The coastline of Pembroke is relatively undeveloped and rocky, and there are numerous paths for hiking available along the coast.
-There are also trails leading to the historical Madliena watchtower.
+The coastline of Pembroke is relatively undeveloped and rocky, and numerous hiking paths are available along the coast.
+There are also trails leading to the historical Madliena Watchtower.

 Pembroke used to be a British military base lined with a set of barracks and buildings constructed for officers.
-Most of these buildings are still in use, with many having been transformed into residences.
+Most of these buildings are still in use, with many being transformed into residences.

-Mellieha is very popular with British retirees and is famous for its beaches and picturesque scenery, which epitomises old-style Malta.
-The town neighbours Il-Majjistral Nature and History Park and has a ferry connection with the island of Gozo.
+The town neighbors Il-Majjistral Nature and History Park and has a ferry connection with the island of Gozo.

-Buġibba is a busy and vibrant place, which offers a lot of nighttime entertainment, while Mellieha and St Paul’s Bay are quieter towns.
+Buġibba is a busy and vibrant place that offers a lot of nighttime entertainment, while Mellieha and St Paul’s Bay are quieter towns.